kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Business Framing and Value

-AI creates value only through decisions.
+AI creates value only through decisions
-Technology follows incentives.
+Technology follows incentives
 Framing determines outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.